soxueren/atsd/api/sql/README.md

 Columns referenced in the `WHERE` clause are replaced by their value for their given row.
 The clause is then evaluated for each row, and if true, the row is included in the result set.

-Typically, the `WHERE` clause includes a [time condition](#time-condition) for which the data must be analyzed, although this is not required.
+Typically, the `WHERE` clause includes a [interval condition](#interval-condition) for which the data must be analyzed, although this is not required.

 The clause can be built from multiple conditions, with each comparing values using comparison operators: